My list of reviews of music released in 1999.

 Though not the composer of The Twilight Zone‘s most iconic theme, Herrmann composed music for both the overall show and individual episodes.
 This album collects the scores for seven of those episodes and includes a couple other pieces Herrmann did for the show.

-Not ranked: Captain Beefheart and the Magic Band: The Mirror Man Sessions (9/10)
+Captain Beefheart and the Magic Band: The Mirror Man Sessions (9/10)

 Aka It Comes to You in a Plain Brown Wrapper, the first try.

 Note: I have not heard the original, 1971 version of this album.

 Vladimir Ashkenazy: Chopin: Piano Sonatas; 24 Etudes (9/10)

 2011: I have nothing negative to say about this.

 Wow, what a lazy, lazy “review.”
 I will have to fix this, however it is likely that I will not get around to it for some time.
 My apologies.

 This is the kind of “children’s music” more children should be exposed to.
 This is the kind of music that will offend musical conservatives but will delight (and possibly scare) children because they don’t know any better.
 Oh to have heard something like this when I was a kid in the 80s.
 It would have changed my life.

 As an opera, I doubt it’s really one of the great ones of its era, but I quite like it; it’s got moments that stick with you despite the relatively radical nature of the music.